wellyshen/react-cool-img/CONTRIBUTING.md

 ## Development Workflow

-After cloning React Cool Img, run `yarn` to fetch its dependencies.
+After cloning REACT COOL IMG, run `yarn` to fetch its dependencies.
 Then, you can run several commands:

 - `yarn dev` runs the [demo app](https://github.com/wellyshen/react-cool-img/tree/master/demo/App) as your playground at `localhost:10001`.
 Support live reloading.
 - `yarn lint:code` lints all `.js` and `.tsx?` files.